 Hair cuts for hippies.
 If your hair is dry and damaged, it is much more likely to turn into a tangled mess.
 Sometimes the only cure is to cut it off.
 It doesn’t have to be drastic; even just a trim around the edges to remove split ends will do the trick.
 It’s only hair, and it will grow back.

 The Condition of Your Conditioner

 Most hair conditioners contain some pretty basic types of ingredients.
-Here is a list of basic types of ingredients found in hair conditioners.
+Here is a list of common types of ingredients found in hair conditioners:

 Glossing detanglers.
 This product uses polymers like silicone to make your hair feel smooth and keep it from sticking together and forming knots.

 Oils and lubricants.
 As you might imagine, these products make your hair more slippery, which will make it harder for tangles to form.
 One drawback is that your hair will appear greasy or unwashed if used excessively.

 Reconstructor.
 Using proteins and amino acids, these products can help repair damaged hair by bonding to the protein in the hair strand.